Michael Saba

+Michael Saba (born c.
+1941) was a Democratic member of the South Dakota House of Representatives, representing District 9.
+He was elected November 6, 2018, when he placed second in a three-way race for two legislative seats against Republican candidates Deb Peters and Michael Clark, narrowly defeating Clark by 67 votes.

+Saba served one term of office, and was defeated in the November 3, 2020, election by Republicans Rhonda Milstead and Bethany Soye.

+After graduating from Minot State in 1965 with degrees in biology and teacher education, he joined the Peace Corps which was then newly formed by John F. Kennedy.
+His father is from Lebanon, and Saba was the executive director of the National Association of Arab-Americans in the early 1970s.
+While working in the Middle East as a liaison for Western oil companies and local governments, Saba was in Baghdad during the run up to the Gulf War and was, along with a number of other westerners, prevented from leaving the country by the Iraqi government.
+After a ten-day detainment at a hotel, he and another hostage hired a taxi and escaped in an eight-hour ride to the Jordanian border.

+The Armageddon Network

-The Armageddon Network is a non-fiction book by Michael Saba about possible espionage in the United States government for the state of Israel.
+The Armageddon Network is a non-fiction book by Saba about possible espionage in the United States government for the state of Israel.
 The author sheds light on a handful of U.S. government officials seemingly using their positions to benefit Israel.
 The title, The Armageddon Network, refers to this group of people and the possible threat they pose to "U.S. national security and world peace".

 On March 9, 1978, Michael Saba was waiting to meet someone in the coffee shop of the Madison Hotel in Washington D.C..
 As he sat reading a newspaper, the three Hebrew-speaking men, later identified as Israeli officials, sitting at an adjacent table were joined by a fourth who was introduced as "Stephen Bryen of the Senate Foreign Relations Committee".
 What he overheard soon led to an FBI investigation, and took Saba "down a path of inquiry which would reveal to me the activities of a small group of influential U.S. policy-makers who used their positions to shape American policy - regardless of the economic and strategic costs - so as to favor the military interests of the Israeli Government."

 The conversation between Stephen Bryen and the Israeli officials covered the following subjects: